Few People Have a Better View of the NRA's Internal Turmoil Than This Gun-Toting Free Beacon Reporter | Washingtonian (DC)

 In addition to his typed reporting, Gutowski hosts a video series about guns and gun culture and also is happy to help other journalists understand the intricacies of firearms reporting—a blind spot for many reporters.
 He’ll send anyone who’s curious a slideshow that explains, for instance, the difference between semiautomatic and automatic weapons, as well as an explainer of how gun laws inform carry permits, and he’s working on a plan to teach a firearms literacy class for journalists.

 The story of the NRA, now, Gutowski says, extends beyond the turmoil in its C-suite to whether it can continue as an effective advocate for its members.
 The group’s revenue from dues was down in 2017, the last year for which public information is available, he says.
-“Will they be able to rebound to have a major impact in 202o?
+“Will they be able to rebound to have a major impact in 2020?
 That’s an open question.”